How to Write a Memo in Business English: 7 Simple Steps

 Ever heard this proverb before?
 It means you should plan before you take action, and it’s true for life as well as memo-writing.

-Before writing a memo, it’s a good idea to sit down with a pen and a piece of paper (yes, the old-fashioned way) and follow these planning steps:
+Next, it’s a good idea to sit down with a pen and a piece of paper (yes, the old-fashioned way) and follow these planning steps:

 1. Write a draft: First make a draft of your memo listing all the possible points you can think of.